AirdroperUA/AirOS-docs/CONTRIBUTING.md

 # Context
 This file refers to the process of contributing to this documentation repository.

-> 💡 For contributing to BlueOS itself please see [the source code repository](https://github.com/bluerobotics/BlueOS).
+> 💡 For contributing to AirOS itself please see [the source code repository](https://github.com/airdroperua/AirOS).

 ## Repository Structure
 1. Each branch covers some form of release of the software